With a combination of a small number of people + software + servers and robots

 I hope to share some of that process with you in this section.

-Cooking is an interesting way to gradually adjust to the rhythm of the various preparations.
+Cooking is an interesting way to gradually match the rhythms of various cooking styles.

-Some are processed as quickly as possible to preserve their freshness; others are refrigerated until the flavors soak in; others are simmered all night long; others are marinated for up to six months.
+Some are processed as quickly as possible to keep them fresh, some are left in the refrigerator until the flavors have infused, some are simmered overnight, and some are marinated for up to six months.

-In Japanese food, there is a rhythm of seasonal ingredients, and you need to pay attention to them throughout the year.
+In Japanese food, there is also the rhythm of the season of the ingredients, which needs to be taken care of throughout the year.
 There is a passage that conveys this, so I will write it down.

-This is especially evident in the division of the season into "loincloths," "lobsters," and "lobsters," where we feel and are aware of the beginning and end of life with our five senses at the intersection.
+This is especially evident in the division of the season into "firsts," "seconds," and "lasts," and in the sensory perception and awareness of the beginnings and endings of life at the crossroads.

-The sensibility of Japanese food, in which everything is in line with the seasons, reminds us that our bodies are connected to nature in an orderly fashion, in the form of emotion.
+The sensitivity of Japanese food, where everything is in accordance with the seasons, reminds us in the form of emotion that our bodies are connected to nature in an orderly way.

-The pace of time progresses in different ways: at the pace of a new graduate who graduated at the end of the Heisei era, at the pace of a person who came out of the countryside and worked in Tokyo for 10 years to raise their children, at the pace of a project that they have been working on for more than five years, and at the pace of starting up a new business.
+Time progresses at different paces: the pace at which new graduates who graduated at the end of the Heisei period progress, the pace of those who came out of the countryside and have been working in Tokyo for 10 years and raising children, the pace of projects that have been worked on solidly for more than 5 years, the pace of new businesses being launched, etc.

-But I think it's natural and management is to feel the rhythm of such disparate time.
+But that is natural, and I think management should feel such disparate rhythms of time.